 INBDE vs NBDE

 One of the reasons why the INBDE Dental board exam came about was because the dental education community claimed that two separate board exams were causing students to pull away from their education training and devoting their time and energy to preparing for two high stakes exams on two separate occasions.
-Currently, dental licensure candidates take two separate exams: the NBDE Parts I and Parts II.
-The NBDE Part I is a one-day 8-hours and 30 minutes long exam consisting of 400 questions and is typically taken after the first or second year of dental school.
+In the past, dental licensure candidates take two separate exams: the NBDE Parts I and Parts II.
+The NBDE Part I was a one-day 8-hours and 30 minutes long exam consisting of 400 questions and is typically taken after the first or second year of dental school.
 The NBDE Part II is a two-day exam with a total administration time of 12 hours and is made up of 400 discipline-based questions and 100 case-based questions.
 Candidates usually sit for the exam during the final year of dental school.
 The INBDE will be a single part 500 question exam administered over two-days and totaling 12 hours and 30 minutes.